LoginRadius/docs/content/guide/change-session-lifetime/index.md

-#Change Session Lifetime?
+#Change Session Lifetime

-Session Management allows you to control and manage your customer’s login session.Change Session Lifetime feature is available through the **Token Lifetime** option inside Session Management Section. **Token lifetime** is the amount of time a customer is logged in to your application until it expires and prompts the customer to log back in.This can be done by the following steps:
+Session Management allows you to control and manage your consumer’s login session.Change Session Lifetime feature is available through the **Token Lifetime** option inside Session Management Section. **Token lifetime** is the amount of time a consumer is logged in to your application until it expires and prompts the customer to log back in.This can be done by the following steps:

 ##Step 1 :Navigation
 1. To access **Session Management** options, login to your [LoginRadius Dashboard](https://dashboard.loginradius.com/dashboard) account